kayschwarz/registrator/README.markdown

 DB entry with just number, but no mac and pass?
 It's a "reserved" number.
 It won't be assigned by autoregistration, but anyone can capture the number by sending a valid `heartbeat`.
 This enables smooth migration from [existing networks](https://github.com/eins78/registrator/blob/master/weimarnetz.json).

+### Lease time

+TODO: implement and document

+- numbers "last_seen" more than 30 days ago are purged from the db?